any-docs/css/content/reference/values/anchor-size/index.md

 ### Return value

-Returns a {{cssxref("length")}} value.
+Returns a `length` value.

 ## Description

-The `anchor-size()` function enables a positioned element's sizing, position, and margin values to be expressed in terms of an anchor element's dimensions; it returns a {{cssxref("length")}} value representing the dimension of a specific anchor element the positioned element's property values are set relative to.
+The `anchor-size()` function enables a positioned element's sizing, position, and margin values to be expressed in terms of an anchor element's dimensions; it returns a `length` value representing the dimension of a specific anchor element the positioned element's property values are set relative to.
 It is a valid value for [sizing, inset, and margin properties](#properties_that_accept_anchor-size_function_values) set on anchor-positioned elements.

 The length returned is the vertical or horizontal size of an anchor element or its containing block.
 The dimension used is defined by the `<anchor-size>` parameter.
 If that parameter is omitted, the dimension used will match the axis of the sizing, position, or margin property is it set on.
 So for example: